 During each Artful Healing session, Bodhi Simpson, LCPC, ATR will gently guide participants through a 30-min creative healing exercise inspired by a work in the Museum’s collection.
 Simpson is an art therapist with a private practice in Waterville, Maine, called Conscious Art Therapy.

-In Artful Meditation, a new Let Art Inspire wellness series, Jing Ye, a meditation teacher and a counselor at Colby College, will guide participants through a 30-minute meditation session inspired by a work in the Museum’s collection, fostering greater mind-body connection.
+Experience greater mind-body connection though our Artful Meditation program.
+During this session, Jing Ye, a meditation teacher and a counselor at Colby College, will guide participants through a meditation inspired by Glenn Ligon’s Palindrome #1, 2007.